ericz3/puzzleduel/README.md

 This is a two player puzzle game where players compete to see who can get the most points in a certain amount of turns.
 The players play on a six by six board and earn points by matching three or more orbs.
-Each orb matched grants 1 point.
+Each orb matched grants one point.
 The player with the most points at the end of the turns wins.

 ## Gameplay